Our mission: introduce kids to a lifelong sport that is empowering, rewarding, and just plain fun!

 Our Rock Hoppers students are usually ready to begin moving away from of our vertical walls and on to steeper, more interesting terrain.
 We emphasize the importance of footwork skills over pure strength as the terrain becomes steeper, and an understanding of the basic mechanics of climbing and body positions–or what we call “climbing moves.”
 At this age, students are also introduced the concept of “sequencing,” which is the skill of planning their path up the climb before they begin.

 Our Rock Warriors students are at a fantastic age to readily learn the interaction of strength, technical movement, and thoughtful planning that is the essence of rock climbing.
 These students will engage in all styles of climbing to refine core movement skills, master intermediate footwork and begin to develop a fundamental understanding of the interaction between body position, gravity, and rock.
 We incorporate unique movement specific exercises to develop motor memory and an intuitive feeling for how to attack any combination of rock holds and positions.

 STONE MASTERS (Ages 11-13)

 In our Stone Masters classes, students begin to truly refine their footwork, movement, and body positioning skills.
-We add in more complex “specialty” moves, sequencing skills and advanced rope work.
+We add in more complex “specialty” moves and sequencing skills.
 At this age, we also introduce challenging strength training exercises more specific to climbing.
-Some Stone Masters may work toward our Team Prep series (or even a direct try-out for the competitive team), while others will work on perfecting their technical rope skills, building out their repertoire of climbing moves and exploring new and more challenging terrain as their strength continues to increase.
+Some Stone Masters may work toward our Team Prep series (or even a direct try-out for the competitive team), while others will work on perfecting their technical skills, building out their repertoire of climbing moves and exploring new and more challenging terrain as their strength continues to increase.